numberninecms/numberninecms.github.io/content/docs/architecture/theming.md

 A component is a **micro-controller** to which you'll **delegate the rendering of a region of your page**.
 It's similar to including another template in your Twig template, but with **PHP logic** in between.

+This feature is aimed to help developers to write better code by splitting what could be a huge controller into many little controllers who handle one concern at a time.

 You don't have to use components if you don't want to.

 [Learn how to create and use a component...](/docs/howto/theming/create-a-component/)